revelc/blazon/README.md

 View documentation at:
 http://code.revelc.net/blazon

-A typed-configuration library, based on Apache Commons Configuration
+A validating typed-configuration library for use with various configuration sources.

 This project uses [Semantic Versioning 2.0.0][semver].